oscardelalanza/satic_pages/README.md

 - To start the local server run the command `rails server`

-To get started with the app, clone the repo and then install the needed gems:

 For more information, see the
 [*Ruby on Rails Tutorial* book](https://www.railstutorial.org/book).